ciwei2015/ppmessage/README.md

 # PPMessage Lite Server

-With [PPMessage](https://ppmessage.com), you can chat with visitor or customer via Web or mobile App.
+With [PPMessage](https://ppmessage.com), you can chat with customer via Web or mobile App.

 PPMessage Lite Server targets to run on Linux, macOS and even **Windows** operating systems, and compatible with the [SaaS serivce](https://ppmessage.com), on interface level.
 It means Web or Mobile App integrated with PPMessage Lite Server can smoothly work with SaaS service with minor changes (different key).